 As part of Edward’s shared leadership structure, nurses comprise a majority of several different councils.
 They provide input, help develop policies and weigh in on whether the hospital will modify the products and equipment it uses.

-Ludwig-Beymer, who’s been a nurse for 43 years and practiced in a number of hospitals, says she’s not seen anywhere else the positive regard and relationships that exist at Edward between nurses, physicians and other members of the healthcare team.
-She also believes Edward stands apart from many community hospitals because of the procedures it offers.
+There is a positive regard and important relationships that exist at Edward between nurses, physicians and other members of the healthcare team.
+Edward stands apart from many community hospitals because of the procedures it offers.
 The hospital is one of just a few places in Illinois performing complex structural heart interventions, as well as complex surgical procedures with advanced cancer.
-“To be able to offer those services in a community setting is also a big draw,” she says.

 Edward goes to great lengths to provide high-quality care in a healing environment.
 In 1992, it was the first Illinois hospital with all private rooms for patients.
 In 2002, it was the first in the state to offer animal-assisted therapy (AAT).
 Specially trained dogs and their handlers visit patients for five to 10 minutes at a time, in just about any part of the hospital, any day of the week.
 Edward’s research has suggested that patients who receive AAT need less pain medication after surgical procedures than those who don’t take part in the visits.